Frequently Asked Questions

 - Referrals to resources, such as tutoring, counseling, student activities, health services, and more.

-- Personal counseling and guidance including assistance with problem solving, time management and stress management.
+- Personal counseling and guidance including assistance with problem solving, time management, and stress management.

 - How is the Gateway to College program funded?

 Gateway to College at Springfield Technical Community College is a competitive scholarship program funded through the Massachusetts Department of Elementary and Secondary Education which awarded STCC start-up support through the Massachusetts High School Graduation Initiative (MassGrad).
-Gateway to College at STCC also has a formal partnership with Springfield Public Schools.
+Gateway to College at STCC also has a formal partnership with Springfield and Agawam Public Schools.
 The cost of tuition, books and most fees are covered by the scholarship.